SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

 #### 3.1 Complete the set up API Management capability

 Before being able to access API Management, you will need to complete the setup.
-Go to the API Management settings by navigating within the Integration Suite UI to *Settings > APIs*.
+Go to the API Management settings by navigating within the Integration Suite UI to *Settings > Runtimes* and choose the **Activate** button.
+This action will activate API Management in your SAP Integration Suite tenant.

 ![API Management settings](assets/api-management-settings.png)

 > [!NOTE]
-> By just choosing the API item, you will complete the setup of the API Management capability.
+> By activating the API Management runtime, you will complete the setup of the API Management capability.
 Make sure to log out and log back for the changes to take effect.

 #### 3.2 Access the Developer Hub